 Hall throws 2 TDs, BYU beats Arizona 24-16 in Las Vegas

-Hall also added one catch for nine yards and 36 yards on the ground, including a 39-yard dash down the left sideline that set up his second touchdown pass.
+“I think it was just a clean football game overall for the offense,” Hall said.
+“I thought we executed well.
+Just kind of took the plays in front of us when they came, the opportunities the defense gave us.”

+That drive sparked BYU’s offense in the second quarter.
+On the Cougars’ next drive following a missed 31-yard field goal from Arizona, Hall found Pau’u in single coverage down the middle for a 67-yard touchdown.
+A two-point conversion made it 14-0 with 2:06 left in the first half.

-BYU’s Neil Pau’u caught eight passes for 126 yards and both of Hall’s touchdown passes.
+Pau’u caught eight passes for 126 yards and both of Hall’s touchdown passes.
+The second came three plays after Hall spun in the pocket, found a lane and ran 39 yards down the left sideline to the Arizona 17-yard line.

+“I thought he made some plays,” BYU coach Kalani Sitake said.
+“He broke a long one for that scramble, created some space for himself.
+I liked the composure, the poise he had.
+He’s a great leader for us.”

+Arizona trailed 21-3 at that point with 7:28 left in the third quarter.

-Arizona, which played its first nonconference game in 721 days, lost its 13th consecutive game dating to 2019.
+Playing in their first nonconference game in 721 days, the Wildcats lost their 13th consecutive game dating back to 2019.
 It was also the debut for Wildcats coach Jedd Fisch, the former quarterbacks coach for the New England Patriots.
 Fisch replaced Kevin Sumlin, who went 0-5 in 2020.

+“Disappointing that we did not finish that game off,” Fisch said.
+“Hats off to BYU.
+They battled.
+They came out strong, came out physical.
+It was a good game right off the bat, all the way through.”

 Gunner Cruz was 34-for-45 passing for 336 yards with a touchdown and an interception as the Arizona starter.
 Cruz split time with Will Plummer, who amassed only nine yards passing on three attempts before Cruz finished the game.